-When you think of Iceland festivals, music is the first thing that comes to mind.
-There are many fantastic concerts taking place throughout the year.
-A number of artists that have come out of the Icelandic music scene over the years are now recognized on a global scale, such as Björk, Sigur Rós and Of Monsters and Men.
-What better place to see them perform than in their home country.
+When you think of Icelandic Festivals, music is the first thing that comes to mind.
+There is an array of music festivals and events taking place throughout the year.
+Many artists and musicians that have come out of the Icelandic music scene over the years are now recognized on a global scale such as Björk, Sigur Rós and Of Monsters and Men.